Chalarangelo/30-seconds-of-react/snippets/Progress.md

 ### Progress Bar

 #### What is this component?
-This is a Progress Bar component that shows the progression of an operation to the end-user/
+This is a Progress Bar component that shows the progression of an operation to the end-user.

 #### How does this component work?
 This component assumes that the percentage is a non-decimal percentage (0-100), and uses that value to set the width of an internal div based on that prop.

-Your css file:
 ```css
 /* Progress.css */